kam-hak/ScientificComputationFinal_spaCy/README.md

 This repository is a demonstration of the spaCy natural language processing package for Michael Colaresi's PS2705.
 The goal is to showcase the capabilities of spaCy on a stylized social science project.

-The demonstrations uses tweets related to 'scientist rebellion', analyzing contentious, online, collective action.
+The demonstration uses tweets related to 'scientist rebellion', analyzing contentious, online, collective action.
+These are downloaded from [kaggle.com's dataset "scientist rebellion"](https://www.kaggle.com/datasets/bwandowando/scientist-rebellion-and-related-tweets-dataset)

+## Data Download

+***YOU MUST DOWNLOAD DATA PRIOR to continuing***

+Once downloaded, unzip the download into your downloaded repository.

 ## Usage